 We will discuss various natural disasters and the science behind the phenomenon that creates the disaster.
-We will also look at what people have done to lessen the impact of these natural phenomena, what has and hasn't worked, and what changes have been made after recent disasters.
+We also look at what people have done to lessen the impact of these natural phenomena, what has and hasn't worked, and what changes have been made after recent disasters.
+Besides looking at what and how the disasters happen, we look at how they are portrayed in media, i.e., movies and fictional stories.
+Here we look for how accurately they are shown with what tends to actually happen in reality.
+Then at the end of the year, the students will write a short story of a natural disaster occurring of their choice.